DDataAcumen/PCA_DiabeticReadmission_Reduction/README.md

 The Accuracy for the Problem given comes out to be around 87%.

 # Deploying Project on your Local System
 You would require an active connection with Integrated developement Enviornment, preferably Visual Studio or Spyder, IMT_PII.py file and the dataset indeed.
-With all this things you are pretty much ready to Proceed
+With all this things you are pretty much ready to Proceed.

 # Output
 As this was one of my acedemia Project I have created a PDF which is also a part of this Git Repository .
 It Provides a Complete overview of the solution provided.